From Selective Deep Convolutional Features to Compact Binary Representations for Image Retrieval: Selective Local Deep Convolution Features

-In addition, we quantitatively evaluate the effectiveness of our proposed masking schemes in eliminating redundant local conv. features.
-Firstly, Fig. \ref{sfig:num_local_fea} shows the averaged percentage of the remaining local conv. features after applying our proposed masks on \textit{Oxford5k} \cite{oxford5k}, \textit{Paris6k} \cite{paris6k}, and \textit{Holidays} \cite{holiday} datasets (Section \ref{ssec:datasets}).
-Note that local conv. features are extracted from $\mathtt{pool5}$ layer of the pre-trained VGG \cite{VGG} with the input image size of $\max(W_I,H_I)=1024$.
-Apparently, SIFT/SUM/MAX-masks remove large numbers of local conv. features, about 25\%, 50\%, and 70\% respectively.
-In addition, we present the normalized histograms of covariances of selected local conv. features after applying different masks in Fig. \ref{fig:mask-example}-Row 4th, 6th, and 8th.
+{In addition, we present the normalized histograms of covariances of selected local conv. features after applying different masks in Fig. \ref{fig:mask-example}-Row 4th, 6th, and 8th.
 To compute the covariances, we first $l2$-normalize local conv. features, and then compute the dot products for all pairs of features.
 For easy comparison, the normalized histograms of covariances of all available local conv. features (i.e., before masking) are included.
 We can clearly observe that the distributions of covariances after applying masks have much higher peaks around 0 and have smaller tails than those without applying masks.
 This indicates that the masks are helpful in reducing correlation between features.
 Additionally, Fig. \ref{sfig:std} shows the averaged percentage of $l2$-normalized feature pairs whose dot products are within the range of $[-0.15, 0.15]$.
-The chart shows that the selected features are more uncorrelated.
-In summary, Fig. \ref{fig:hist} shows that the proposed masking schemes are effective in removing a large proportion of redundant local conv. features.
+The chart shows that the selected features are more uncorrelated. } In summary, Fig. \ref{fig:hist} shows that the proposed masking schemes are effective in removing a large proportion of redundant local conv. features.
 As a result, we can select a better representative subset of local conv. features.
 Furthermore, as the number of features is reduced, the computational cost is also considerably reduced, especially for the subsequent embedding and aggregating steps.